intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/aggregating-trustworthy-rating-indicators-for-enhancing-reputation-management.md

 ## The Limitations of Existing Rating Aggregation

-While rating aggregation algorithms attempt to consolidate this data, they often fall short in delivering an optimal aggregate score, which can adversely affect the credibility assessment of entities like physicians.
+While rating aggregation algorithms attempt to consolidate data related to reputation management, they often fall short in delivering an optimal aggregate score, which can adversely affect the credibility assessment of entities like physicians.
 The limitations stem from the inherent disparities in how reviewers rate entities and the varying degrees of reliability associated with different reviews and reviewers.
-There is a pressing need for an innovative way of generating a superior aggregate rating indicator for entities.
+There is a pressing need for an innovative way of generating a superior aggregate rating indicator for entities in the field of reputation management.
 This approach should strive to achieve optimal ratings, thereby enhancing the precision of entity searches and better serving the diverse needs of users.

 Existing rating aggregation algorithms attempt to address these issues by consolidating ratings from various websites into a single score for entities, such as physicians.
 However, these algorithms do not consistently deliver optimal aggregate scores due to variations in how reviewers assess entities and disparities in the reliability of reviews and reviewers.